-Allegations against client by ex-partner
+Allegations against client by ex-partner re using carriage service

-DN was a 20 year old man who was previously in a relationship with the victim, a 15 year old girl.
+DN was a 20 year old man, previously in a relationship with the victim, a 15 year old girl.
 They had a child resulting from the relationship.
-It was alleged that DN was violent and aggressive towards the victim during their relationship.
+Police alleged that DN was violent and aggressive towards the victim during their relationship.

 Client was convicted for assault on previous occasion

 The judge also considered the defence’s submissions.
-It was argued that DN had turned his life around which was supported by a pre-sentence report and several character references from his employer and current partner of 18 months.
-These submissions resulted in a more favourable outcome for DN.
+We argued that DN had turned his life around.
+We supported this with a pre-sentence report and several character references from his employer and current partner of 18 months.
+Consequently, these submissions resulted in a more favourable outcome from the judge for DN.